Listing Guides

 Tall blank polished brass nameplate on a green lacquered base — a deliberately blank monolith as a metaphor for the product title slot.

-The product title is the single highest-leverage piece of text on the listing.
-It feeds three systems at once: Amazon's ranking algorithm (which indexes every word), the shopper's scanning eye on the SERP tile, and the shopper's confirmation moment on the PDP itself.
+The product title is the single highest-leverage piece of text on the entire listing.
+It feeds three systems at once: Amazon's A9 ranking algorithm (which indexes every word with the heaviest weighting of any field), the shopper's scanning eye on the SERP tile (where the first 60 characters do almost all the work), and the shopper's confirmation moment on the PDP itself (where the title sits directly above the price and the buy box).
+A title that is well-tuned for one of those systems and broken for the others quietly bleeds either rank, click rate, or conversion — usually rank, because the algorithmic penalty is the silent one.

-A title that survives the SERP, the PDP and the rules looks like:
+A title that performs against the SERP, the PDP, the rules and the indexer typically follows this structure:

 Brand — Product type — 2–3 key attributes — variant / size / quantity